 Why Returns and Refunds Matter in E-Commerce

-But here’s the thing: returns don’t have to be a bad thing.
-In fact, a hassle-free returns policy can actually work in your favor.
-Research by Baymard Institute found that 58% of consumers want a “no questions asked” returns policy, and 92% of shoppers say they’ll buy again if the returns process is easy.
+But you have to understand?
+Returns don’t have to be a negative experience.
+A returns policy that does not stress the customer can actually be an asset.
+Research by the Baymard Institute found that 58% of consumers want a “no questions asked” returns policy, and 92% say they would repurchase from a store with an easy returns process.

 By handling returns and refunds effectively, you can: